 3. My Initial steps at a part time business

-It was a wonderful, but an expensive time, especially when I decided to venture into selling my treasures as a small business.
+Don't get me wrong, my experiences were wonderful, but an expensive time, especially when I decided to venture into selling my treasures as a small business.

 4. Hooking Up with an All-In-One Woodworking Supplier